parkkiung123/googleImageSearch/README.md

 # googleImageSearch

-This is python image search program by scrapy.
+This is python image search & download program by scrapy.

 It use google search engine.